 - Sets a fire causing a great bodily injury

-Individuals can face up to six years of time in state prison for a felony PC 452 conviction.
+Individuals can face up to six years in state prison for a felony PC 452 conviction.

 Felony PC 451 Charges

-As we mentioned, malicious arson is always charged as a felony in California.
-A conviction for PC 451 can lead to:
+Malicious arson is always charged as a felony in California.
+A conviction for PC 451 can lead to the following:

 - Fines: up to $50,000